jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/7. Other Topics/9. Old or Boring/Computer Language, Old Ideas.md

 definite procedure

-Shit.
+Sh*t.
 I have to revise Symbol.
 It's crap this way.

 For string manipulations: